Paddington (film series): Short film

 For the "Platinum Party at the Palace" music concert that would open the Platinum Jubilee of Elizabeth II, the Queen acted in a short film directed by Mark Burton to open the concert in which the Queen hosts Paddington Bear (with Whishaw reprising his role) for tea in honour of the Jubilee.
 The Queen is seen patiently tolerating a tea-slurping Paddington who, upon realising his mistake, attempts to pour tea for her.
 However, he stomps over a pastry on the table and ends up covering a footman (played by Simon Farnaby) in cream.
 As Paddington offers the Queen a marmalade sandwich, and tells her that he always keeps one for emergencies, the Queen confides "So do I" and, prising open her handbag, tells him: "I keep mine in here".
 Later, Paddington congratulates the Queen on her reign, exclaiming: "Happy Jubilee Ma'am.
 And thank you for everything".
 The sequence ends with both the Queen and Paddington using a spoon to tap out the beat of Queen's "We Will Rock You" on teacup.

 The Queen spent around half a day filming the sketch at Windsor Castle, and had since kept it a secret from some of her family members.
 A Buckingham Palace spokesman stated: "While the Queen may not be attending the concert in person, she was very keen that people understood how much it meant to her and that all those watching had a great time. [...]
 Her Majesty is well known for her sense of humour, so it should be no surprise that she decided to take part in tonight's sketch."

 Stage musical

 A stage musical adaptation based on the original stories and film series opened in London's West End in November 2025.
 The musical was produced by Sonia Friedman Productions, StudioCanal and Eliza Lumley Productions on behalf of Universal Music UK, features music and lyrics by Tom Fletcher, book by Jessica Swale and is directed by Luke Sheppard.
+In April 2026, the production won seven Laurence Olivier Awards with eleven nominations.